 If this was the case, you would think a rigid (non-stretchy) tape would work best.
 Interestingly, most blister tapes are stretchy!
 Stretchy tapes are easier to apply smoothly to the skin, particularly the curvy bendy areas like your toes.
 But perhaps we should be using a rigid sports tape instead, and trying harder not to leave creased and folded-over pieces.
 At least on large flat areas of your foot it’s easy to use a rigid tape.
 Rigid tapes helped my back-of-heel blisters, back in the day.
 But it wouldn’t stop me from getting blisters if I went for a long enough walk (and I’m not talking very long at all).

-So you’d like to try preventive blister taping on your feet.
+So you’d like to try preventive blister taping on your feet?
+Great – you absolutely should try it.
 Here are a few things you need to know:

 It takes time: